rashmitank27/DroidBizNextjs/README.md

 # add tailwind css from styling
 # add react-markdown and tailwing typography plugin for markdown and add prose classname in div element for markdown styling

+# create markdown text for this code and replace new line with \n and tab with \t "<CODE>"